-- Animals must come from zones in which no infect-contagious illnesses were present, during a specific period of time prior to shipment.
+- Animals must come from zones in which no infectious/contagious illnesses were present, during a specific period of time prior to shipment.
 Ecuador follows World Organization for Animal Health (OIE) standards. - Animals must be immunized (following AGROCALIDAD mandated vaccinations). - Laboratory test/exam results indicating a negative presence of infectious/contagious diseases. - Animals should be treated for parasites, as well as should be in good physical condition without clinic symptoms of infectious/contagious diseases.

-Plant/ Plant Material
+Plant/Plant Material

-- The product must be free of soil, and of animal or vegetal products in decomposition. - Use of poor quality, re-used, infected or infested packaging material is prohibited. - The plant breeding material must come from a country or area known to be free of pathogens or diseases. - AGROCALIDAD requires that product's to be accompanied by a Fumigation Certificate or Quarantine Treatment certificate signed by the competent authority of the country-of-origin.
+- The product must be free of soil, and of animal or vegetal products in decomposition. - Use of poor quality, re-used, infected or infested packaging material is prohibited. - The plant breeding material must come from a country or area known to be free of pathogens or diseases. - AGROCALIDAD requires that products be accompanied by a fumigation or quarantine treatment certificate signed by the competent authority in the country-of-origin.